Over the Counter Asthma Inhalers

 Over the Counter Asthma Medication | Asthmanefrin

 Asthmanefrin (racepinephrine) is the only over the counter asthma inhaler which works as a bronchodilator acting upon inflammation.
-CFC-free and approved by the FDA, it is reported as a highly effective alternative to epinephrine and ephedrine-based treatments.
+CFC-free, it is reported as a highly effective alternative to epinephrine and ephedrine-based treatments.

 There are many potential complications from using Asthmanefrin containing racepinephrine.
 It cannot be used by anyone who has taken an MAO inhibitor in the last fourteen days.
 Racepinephrine is also not recommended for any pregnant or breastfeeding mothers without the recommendation of a doctor.